rtome85/powfl/README.md

 # PowFL — Power Flow Simulation Tool

 A browser-based power flow study environment.
-Build electrical network diagrams interactively, inspect topology health in real time, and dispatch the network to a solver backend that returns per-bus voltages and per-branch loading results.
+Build electrical network diagrams interactively, inspect topology health in real time, and run a Newton-Raphson solver that returns per-bus voltages and per-branch loading results with dynamic visual feedback.

 The frontend is a fully self-contained React/TypeScript application.
-The backend is a FastAPI service whose solver stub is designed to be swapped for [pandapower](https://www.pandapower.org/) or any compatible Newton-Raphson implementation.
+The backend is a FastAPI service powered by [pandapower](https://www.pandapower.org/) for Newton-Raphson power flow calculations.

 ---